Mathematical analysis of singularities in the diffusion model under the submanifold assumption: Experiments

-\paragraph{Training schedule $t_1$} Yet another parameter to be determined in the training schedule proposed in Eq. (\ref{exp_law}) is $t_1$.
-In Figure \ref{fig:point_cloud}, we consider a $20$ points distribution in $\mathbb{R}^2$ and generate samples from Eq. (\ref{global_sampling}) with analytical expression for various values of $t_1$.
-As a splitting scheme, (\ref{global_sampling}) introduces numerical errors proportional to the time step.
-Since the final time step is $t_1$, we can see in Figure \ref{fig:point_cloud} that smaller $t_1$ results in lesser errors in the generated distribution.
-In practice, we do not recommend $t_1$ to be taken as too small as this introduces numerical instabilities when computing the final drift in (\ref{global_sampling}).
+{\textbf{Sampling schedule $t_1$.}} Yet another parameter to be determined in the sampling schedule proposed in Eq.~\eqref{exp_law} is $t_1$.
+In Figure \ref{fig:point_cloud}, we consider a $20$ points distribution in $\mathbb{R}^2$ and generate samples from Eq.~\eqref{global_sampling} with analytical expression for various values of $t_1$.
+As a splitting scheme, \eqref{global_sampling} introduces numerical errors proportional to the time step.
+Since the final time step is $t_1$, we can see in Figure \ref{fig:point_cloud} that smaller $t_1$ results in fewer errors in the generated distribution.
+In practice, we do not recommend $t_1$ to be taken as too small as this introduces numerical instabilities when computing the final drift in \eqref{global_sampling}.

-\paragraph{Aligning the training process by designing $\lambda$} In order to further improve the effectiveness of training, it is also important to control the variance of the loss function at different times by judicious choices of $\lambda(t)$.
-In section \ref{sec:newScore}, we propose to define $\lambda(t)=\frac{1}{e^t-1}$ and the previous experiments have verified its validity.
-Recalling the loss function in CEM (\ref{newscore_loss}), we ensure that
+\textbf{Aligning the training process by designing $\lambda$.} In order to further improve the effectiveness of training, it is also important to control the variance of the loss function at different times by judicious choices of $\lambda(t)$.
+In section \ref{sec:newScore}, we propose to define $\lambda(t)=\frac{1}{e^t-1}$, and the previous experiments have verified its validity.
+Recalling the loss function in CEM \eqref{newscore_loss}, we ensure that

 For a given explicit expression of $f$, we can numerically estimate the right-hand side at different times by sampling the forward process $X_t$.
-The estimation is denoted as $\lambda_{\text{true}}(t)$, as it reflects the potential small $t$ asymptotic regime of the variance in the right-hand side of (\ref{variance_fitting}).
+The estimation is denoted as $\lambda_{\text{true}}(t)$, as it reflects the potential small $t$ asymptotic regime of the variance in the right-hand side of \eqref{variance_fitting}.

-In Figure \ref{fig:lambda_fitted}, we revisit the case of Section \ref{replace_analytical} with a five-point target distribution $p_{data}$.
+In Figure \ref{fig:lambda_fitted}, we revisit the case of Section \ref{sec:comparison} with a curve target distribution $p_{data}$.
 The proposed $\lambda$ in Section \ref{sec:newScore} is $(e^t-1)^{-1}$.
 We consider $\frac{1}{\lambda_{\text{guess}}(t)}=C(e^t-1)$ with a free constant $C$ to fit the computed $\frac{1}{\lambda_{\text{true}}(t)}$.
-It can be seen on Figure \ref{fig:lambda_fitted} that $(e^t-1)^{-1}$ captures the correct scale despite the minor perturbations introduced by the sampling.
+It can be seen in Figure \ref{fig:lambda_fitted} that $(e^t-1)^{-1}$ captures the correct scale despite the minor perturbations introduced by the sampling.
 This result is another confirmation that our proposed method CEM may greatly improve training stability in some cases.